hackclub/hackcraft/README.md

 To qualify:

     Be in high school (or younger!)
-    Your site must be hosted on GH pages in a public repo Your site must be created on or after October 1st, 2024
+    Your mod must be published on Modrinth or Hanggar with a public repo Your mod must be created on or after October 1st, 2024

 Check it out at [hack.club/hackcraft](https://hack.club/hackcraft)